prdm0/ropenblas/paper/paper.md

 ## 3.024     2.004     0.677
 ```

-Through a banchmark it is possible to better understand the performance gain that can be achieved by linking the R language to the OpenBLAS library.
-Figure 2 presents the banchmarks in the form of violin plot, in which 100 reproductions of the `svd(X)` expression were considered, in the form of the code above, with the R linked to the BLAS library and linked to the OpenBLAS library, respectively, on the same hardware.
+Through a benchmark it is possible to better understand the performance gain that can be achieved by linking the R language to the OpenBLAS library.
+Figure 2 presents the benchmarks in the form of a violin plot, in which 100 reproductions of the `svd(X)` expression were considered, in the form of the code above, with the R linked to the BLAS library and linked to the OpenBLAS library, respectively, on the same hardware.
 It was observed that the average time of execution of the routine `svd(X)` considering the OpenBLAS library was less than 10 times the time necessary to execute it in R linking to a non-optimized version of BLAS, being the average time of 0.64 and 6.52 seconds, respectively.

 \begin{figure}[H]